Types of Seizures

-- Read through the different seizures types listed in this section.
+Read through the different seizure types listed in this section.

-- Take information into your doctor or nurse along with a description of your seizures.
+Take information to your healthcare team along with a description of your seizures.
 Ask family or friends to write down what they see happening or to take a video.
 Then ask for help understanding your type of seizures.

 Epilepsy centers provide you with a team of specialists to help you diagnose your epilepsy and explore treatment options.